Third hour now up and running on the Rush Limbaugh program.

 Right, I understand that.

-But if the if the government is offering stimulus packages free money, basically, they're not going to bought from anybody else, they'll just wait for their free money.
+But if the government is offering stimulus packages, free money, basically, they're not going to borrow from anybody else.

 It's a reason why American Express decided to become a bank holding company.

-They're waiting for their bills.
+They're waiting for their billions.

 Everybody's a bank.

-GMAC is now a bank holding company.
+G-MAC is now a bank holding company.

-So nobody was going to lend to them because they feared that their balance sheet was going to worsen, they wouldn't get the loan back.
+So nobody was going to lend to them because they feared that their balance sheet was going to worsen.

-But it also extended to manufacturing companies, it extended to businesses.
+But it also extended to manufacturing companies.

 Literally, capital was frozen, so the story goes.